tobylee12345/Practice-Project-1-Covid-Case-Analysis/README.md

 <br/>

-Finally, let's now look at the total Population vs Vaccinations in Australia
+Finally, let's now look at the **Total Population vs Vaccinations in Australia.**

 ![](project-images/6.png)